ad4rsh2701/RiRi/README.md

 The general idea of RiRi should be much clear now, as for the C++23 features and the _one of the fastest hash maps_; these are just used to implement RiRi.
 These will be discussed in the upcoming sections with great detail (especially that map).

+Oh and I almost forgot to mention, RiRi is made in **pure C++** and uses no external dependencies (except one, the hash map, which has no overhead).

+## Why RiRi? —like really, we already have Redis

+Oh so you know about Redis?
+The infamous backend caching service, which at core, does the same things as RiRi.
+That's...

+Let's see what Redis claims itself to be (taken directly from their README):
+> For developers, who are building real-time data-driven applications, Redis is the preferred, fastest, and most feature-rich cache, data structure server, and document and vector query engine.

+I am going to ignore the "preferred" and "fastest" claims (those are true —for now), but the others:
+- Cache Engine — A fancy and a typical application of a key-value map/data store.
+- Data Structure Server
+- Document and vector query Engine

+And what was RiRi?
+- Key-value map/data Engine
+- Embeddable Data Engine
+- Backend Data Server

+So, yes, in the end, both modify a key-value data structure, but each have their own _ways to use_.
+Oh and let's not forget a few more things: